interTwin-eu/DT-Virgo-dags/Final_Release/README.md

     - Spectrogram dataset visualization utility.

 - Scanner.py: Itwinai's class selecting relevant channels for network training by analyzing time-frequency data (Q-Transform) to find correlations measured as  coincident spikes in signal energy above a threshold.
 Parameters can be defined via scan.yaml file.
 Results are stored locally, path can be configured by user.
 - Spectrogram.py: Itwinai's class for transforming a dataset of timeseries into a dataset of spectrograms via Q-transform.
-Parameters can be defined via process.yaml file for the Q-transform and for the whitening of data the whiten.yaml file.
+Parameters can be defined via process.yaml file for the Q-transform and for the whitening of data the whiten.yaml file is read.
 Results are stored locally, path can be configured by user.